Crispy caramelised sugar layered on a citrus flavoured Rice Pudding bed with a hint of cardamon and vanilla.

 Rice Pudding was inspired by nostalgic memories of my parents who would rustle up a quick pudding to pacify our hungry pangs when growing up as kids.

-This version of Rice Pudding has a creamy bottom layer – which isn’t sweetened but scented with vanilla and orange.
+This version of this Pudding has a creamy bottom layer – which isn’t sweetened but scented with vanilla and orange.
 It’s the crunchy crystalised top layer that provides an exotic contrast to the pudding itself.

 Rice Pudding is thought to have originated from India known for its rich rice and sugar culture.

-Rice Pudding is vegan and gluten-free.
+This sweet dish is vegan and gluten-free.

 - 80g ground rice